-- The 5-HT3 receptor antagonists and substance P/NK1 receptor antagonists are contraindicated with hypersensitivity, and overall these agents are generally well-tolerated. - The 5-HT3 receptor antagonists are generally very well-tolerated.
-There is a warning and general precaution for dolasetron regarding the risk of arrhythmias.
-Ondansetron and granisetron have QTc prolongation as a general precaution, but the incidence of electrocardiogram (ECG) changes has been less than 1%.
-In addition, the development of serotonin syndrome has been reported with 5-HT3 receptor antagonists.
-Ondansetron may mask progressive ileus or gastric distention following abdominal surgery or in patients with CINV. - Aprepitant and fosaprepitant are moderate inhibitors of CYP3A4 and CYP2C9.
-Netupitant is a substrate and moderate inhibitor of CYP3A4.
-Rolapitant inhibits CYP2D6; therefore, dose reductions may be warranted with these agents.
-Aprepitant, fosaprepitant, and rolapitant are contraindicated taking CYP substrates of the respective enzymes that have a narrow therapeutic index, pimozide and thioridazine.
-Increased plasma concentrations may result in QT prolongation and torsades de pointes. - Fosaprepitant and aprepitant can cause serious hypersensitivity reactions, including anaphylaxis and anaphylactic shock, during or soon after infusion.
-If hypersensitivity reactions occur, discontinue the infusion and administer appropriate medical therapy.
-Do not reinitiate aprepitant or fosaprepitant IV in patients who experience hypersensitivity symptoms with first-time use. - Dronabinol and nabilone have the potential to be abused and produce psychological dependence.
-Both dronabinol and nabilone may produce alterations in mood and alterations in reality (distorted perceptions of objects and time and hallucinations). - Dronabinol and nabilone are contraindicated in individuals who are allergic to cannabinoids.
+- Dronabinol and nabilone are contraindicated in individuals who are allergic to cannabinoids.
 Syndros (dronabinol oral solution) is contraindicated in patients with hypersensitivity to alcohol and in patients who have received products containing disulfiram or metronidazole within 14 days.
 Syndros contains dehydrated alcohol (50%, w/w) and propylene glycol (5.5%, w/w).
 Disulfiram- and metronidazole-containing products should not be administered within 7 days of completing Syndros treatment. - Consider risks and benefits of using dronabinol in patients with a history of seizures.
-Patients with cardiac disorders may experience cardiac effects such as hypotension, hypertension, syncope, or tachycardia with cannabinoids. - Dronabinol and nabilone may exacerbate or unmask symptoms of mania, depression, or schizophrenia. - In both placebo and active controlled trials, > 10% of patients experienced dizziness, drowsiness, dry mouth, euphoria, and coordination disturbance with either cannabinoid. - Syndros and Marinol both contain the same active ingredient, dronabinol, and the safety of Syndros oral solution was based on studies using dronabinol capsules.
-The Syndros prescribing information contains updated warnings and precautions, including: - Avoid Syndros in patients with a psychiatric history or monitor patients for new or worsening psychiatric symptoms if use of Syndros cannot be avoided. - Reduce the dose or discontinue if signs and symptoms of cognitive impairment occur. - Consider a dose reduction or discontinue in patients who develop worsening nausea, vomiting, or abdominal pain while taking Syndros. - Doxylamine/pyridoxine is contraindicated when used with monoamine oxidase inhibitors (MAOI), as they intensify and prolong the adverse effects of the agent.
+Patients with cardiac disorders may experience cardiac effects such as hypotension, hypertension, syncope, or tachycardia with cannabinoids. - Dronabinol and nabilone may exacerbate or unmask symptoms of mania, depression, or schizophrenia. - Common adverse events with cannabinoids were dizziness, drowsiness, dry mouth, euphoria, and coordination disturbance. - Syndros and Marinol both contain the same active ingredient, dronabinol, and the safety of Syndros oral solution was based on studies using dronabinol capsules.
+Additional warnings and precautions include: - Avoid dronabinol in patients with a psychiatric history or monitor patients for new or worsening psychiatric symptoms if use of dronabinol cannot be avoided. - Reduce the dose or discontinue if signs and symptoms of cognitive impairment occur. - Consider a dose reduction or discontinue in patients who develop worsening nausea, vomiting, or abdominal pain while taking dronabinol. - Doxylamine/pyridoxine is contraindicated when used with monoamine oxidase inhibitors (MAOIs), as they intensify and prolong the adverse effects of the agent.
 The most common adverse effect observed with doxylamine/pyridoxine is somnolence.
-The warning section in the prescribing information states that activities requiring complete mental Data as of March 26, 2018 LMR/DKB alertness, such as driving or operating heavy machinery, while using doxylamine/pyridoxine, are not recommended (unless cleared to do so by the health care provider).
+The warning section in the prescribing information states that activities requiring complete mental alertness, such as driving or operating heavy machinery, are not recommended (unless cleared to do so by a health care provider).
 Doxylamine/pyridoxine is also not recommended when using CNS depressants, such as alcohol.
-Doxylamine/pyridoxine has anticholinergic properties, so should be used with caution in women with asthma, increased intraocular pressure, narrow angle glaucoma, stenosis peptic ulcer, pyloroduodenal obstruction, and urinary bladder-neck obstruction.
+Doxylamine/pyridoxine has anticholinergic properties.
+It should be used with caution in women with asthma, increased intraocular pressure, narrow angle glaucoma, stenosis peptic ulcer, pyloroduodenal obstruction, and urinary bladderneck obstruction.
+Additionally, false positive urine screening tests for methadone, opiates, and phencyclidine (PCP) have been reported with doxylamine/pyridoxine use.